AO Edited

 Benjamin Fairfax Family Cemetery

-An unkempt, oddly placed piece of land keeps an elderly farming couple in a residential zone.
+An unkempt, oddly placed piece of land keeps an elderly farming couple in a residential area.

 Hidden away in the suburbs of Fairfax are the small, secluded graves of a wealthy farmer and his wife who happen to share the name of the town where they reside.
 Though simple farmers, their graves serve as reminders for the community.

 Benjamin Franklin Fairfax moved to the county with his wife Mary Ellen in 1860.
-They bought 200 acres of land and distributed all of it across the county.
+They bought 200 acres of land and distributed it across the county.
 It is believed Benjamin fought in the Civil War for the Confederacy.
-Benjamin died in 1901, his wife in 1905.
-Since the couple were childless, the land was distributed among their nieces and nephews.
-By 1927, the estate had fallen out of family hands and became used for housing.
-Though the cemetery stands to this day.
+Benjamin died in 1901, and Mary Ellen in 1905.
+As the couple had no children, the land was distributed among their nieces and nephews.
+By 1927, the estate had fallen out of family hands and became used for housing, but the cemetery stands to this day.

 Know Before You Go